sj-p/vlast/README.txt

 Limitations
 -----------

-* not all API methods are supported, notably write methods
+* not all API methods are supported
 * not all request parameters are supported
 * not all returned data is used in generating output (but saving xml with the --outfile option allows data to be used by other tools)